Les Lavandières: Ireland

 In Ireland, they are an ominous portent, foretelling death, either one's own or a death in the family.
 The washerwomen of Ireland wash the bloodied shirts of those about to die.

 Scotland

 In Scotland, if one can get between the washerwomen and the water, they are required to grant three wishes in exchange for three questions answered truthfully.
 There is also a tradition in Scotland of a single washer at the ford, the goddess Clotha, who gives the River Clyde its name.

 Wales and Cornwall

 In Wales and Cornwall a passerby must avoid being seen by the washerwomen.
 If they do get seen however, they are required to help wring out the sheets.
 If they twist the sheets in the same direction as the washerwomen, the individual's arms will be wrenched from their sockets and they will get pulled into the wet sheets and killed instantly.
 If, however, they twist in the opposite direction, the washerwomen are required to grant the person three wishes.

-England

-The washerwomen rarely appear in England, although lonely pools are often haunted by some supernatural creature, which may have derived from the same original root.